Christmas On Dutybyoggbashan©

 "In the country near Tunbridge Wells.
 Shit!
 We have to be there before eleven tonight.
 Henry was driving me there and I haven't got a car."

 "I have.
 It's parked outside, loaded with my suitcase for a long weekend away.
-I can drive us to the New Forest.
+I can drive us there.
 Where is your suitcase, Mrs Jones?"

 "Over there."
 Belinda pointed to a corner of the room.
 "I wasn't sure whether to go or not.
 A romantic Christmas in the country sounded great for a couple.
 On my own I'd probably have drunk too much and been too sorry for myself.
 But as Mr and Mrs Jones we could enjoy ourselves and drown our sorrows in each other and alcohol."